Fundnode · Learn

 What's the minimum revenue Square Capital will fund?

-Square Capital's published floor is $10,000+ in Square card sales typical floor for meaningful offers in average monthly revenue, with 12 months minimum time in business.
+Square Capital's published floor is Square cites $10,000+/year in Square card sales as the baseline; meaningful offers typically need steady monthly volume well above that in average monthly revenue, with 12 months minimum time in business.
 Credit score floor is No FICO pull — Square underwrites entirely against your Square sales history.
 These are box minimums — actual approval requires bank statements showing consistent daily deposits and acceptable NSF history.

 How fast can Square Capital fund?